alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 On your **deployment machine**.

-- Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team.
+- Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team
-- Open a `Powershell` terminal and navigate to the `deployment/administration` directory within the Data Safe Haven repository.
+- Open a `Powershell` terminal and navigate to the `deployment/administration` directory within the Data Safe Haven repository
-- Ensure you are logged into `Azure` within `Powershell` using the command: `Connect-AzAccount` .
+- Ensure you are logged into `Azure` within `Powershell` using the command: `Connect-AzAccount`.
 This command will give you a URL and a short alphanumeric code.
 You will need to visit that URL in a web browser and enter the code
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
   - Run the following script: